 LCSC offers over 150 online courses.
 To view a current list

-of courses being offered, go to the Distance Learning course
+of courses being offered, go to the e-Learning Services course

 Online students must adhere to course timelines, due dates

 and may be expected to engage in chat rooms or discussion

 follow the same academic calendar as traditional on

 What is the difference between BbCE and WWW courses?

 Blackboard (formerly WebCT), Inc. is the world's leading provider of e-Learning

 solutions for higher education.
 It provides a secure environment